FrankCaglianone/TikTok-network-crawler/README.md

 - queue.csv: Lists usernames fetched but not yet parsed, allowing for process resumption.
 - saved_jsons.csv: Stores JSON responses from each user query.
 - time_stamps.csv: Records timestamps for each response, noting multiple entries for users with numerous followees.
-- network.csv: Contains tuples of "source" (username) and "destination" (their followee), foundational for network representation.
+- network.csv: Contains tuples of "source" (username) and "destination" (their followee), fundamental for network representation.

 ## Requirements 📋
-- This software uses the TikTok Research API for which an account is needed, once the account is created a key and a secret will be provided which is mandatory to use the program, for more information on how to create an account please check [TikTok for Developers](https://developers.tiktok.com/)
+This software uses the TikTok Research API for which an account is needed, once the account is created a key and a secret will be provided which is mandatory to use the program, for more information on how to create an account please check [TikTok for Developers](https://developers.tiktok.com/)

-- This software uses the "requests" package to send the POST requests to the TikTok API, so please make sure to have it installed otherwise it can be installed via pip with the following command:
+This software uses the "requests" package to send the POST requests to the TikTok API, so please make sure to have it installed otherwise it can be installed via pip with the following command:
   ```bash
   pip install requests
   ```